 Hornet will create shareable and easy to understand educational handouts on PrEP facts, and talking to your doctor about PrEP, and sexual health.
 Health professional play a key role in helping the community understand that PrEP is an option.
 Hornet is working with health care professionals to develop educational materials to increase the knowledge of PrEP among providers and combat any stigma associated with PrEP or LGBT sexuality.

 - Hornet will work to mobilize the LGBT community in Brazil to demand that the government increase its investment in gay men’s health.
 The current plan to provide PrEP for free for 10,000 individuals in Brazil is grossly inadequate in a country with millions of gay men.
 Hornet will activate its community of users to engage policy makers through petitions and grassroots political action in hopes of bringing about policy change.

 Hornet, in partnership with UNAIDS Brazil, conducted a PrEP survey among its community of users in Brazil.
-In the course of two weeks 1843 responses were collected.
+In the course of three weeks 3218 responses were collected.
 Some key findings of the survey: